drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_18.md

 #### After the lecture

-Students given homework sheet 3 (More normal form equilibria, backward induction, subgame equilibria).
+Students given reading and exercises.

 ### Assessment

-Assessment of the content covered in this lecture will be through examination questions asking student to analyse repeated games as well as discuss Axelrod's work.
+Assessment of the content covered in this lecture will be through examination questions asking students to define non-atomic routing games and solve from basic principles the Nash flow and optimal flow.